s-suresh/ai_interview/README.md

 ### ai_interview
 # DeFi Wallet Credit Scoring – Aave V2

-This project assigns a **credit score (0–1000)** to wallets interacting with the Aave V2 protocol, based on their historical transaction behavior.
-It uses features engineered from raw transaction-level data such as deposits, borrows, repayments, liquidations, and activity timelines.

-# 🧠 DeFi Wallet Credit Scoring – Aave V2 Protocol

-This project assigns a **credit score between 0 and 1000** to each wallet interacting with the Aave V2 protocol.
-The scoring is based entirely on on-chain transaction behavior — including borrowing, repayment, deposit history, liquidations, and activity patterns.
+This project assigns a **credit score between 0 and 1000** to wallets interacting with the **Aave V2** protocol.
+The scoring is based entirely on **on-chain transaction behavior** — including borrowing, repayment, deposit history, liquidations, and activity timelines.

+It uses features engineered from raw transaction-level data such as:

+- ✅ Deposits
+- 🔁 Borrows and Repayments
+- ⚠️ Liquidations
+- 📅 Wallet activity span and frequency

+The goal is to **quantify wallet creditworthiness** using a transparent, rule-based model suitable for DeFi lending, risk dashboards, and on-chain credit assessments.

 ---